-For all duly elected officials in August 2011, and thereafter the annual salaries for the Principal Chief, Deputy Principal Chief, and Council Members of Cherokee Nation shall be based on the report submitted from a citizen committee:
+For all duly elected officials serving on August 2011, and thereafter the annual salaries for the Principal Chief, Deputy Principal Chief, and Council Members of the Cherokee Nation shall be based on the report submitted from a citizen committee.

-- 1. The Citizens Committee shall be comprised of two (2) appointees by the Principal Chief, two (2) appointees by the Council of Cherokee Nation, and a fifth member selected by the four (4) appointees. - 2.
-The Citizens Committee shall convene prior to the filing period for elected offices in the election year of the Principal Chief to make its findings and report and meet every four (4) years thereafter. - 3.
+- 1. The Citizens Committee shall be comprised of two (2) appointees by the Principal Chief, two (2) appointees by the Council of the Cherokee Nation, and a fifth member selected by the four appointees. - 2.
+The Citizens Committee shall be paid Five Hundred Dollars (\$500.00) per committee member to cover all expenses they incur to attend up to three of their meetings which will be a maximum of One thousand Five Hundred Dollars (\$1,500.00) per committee member. - 3.
+The Citizens Committee shall convene prior to the filing period for elected offices in the election year of the Principal Chief to make its findings and report and meet every four (4) years thereafter.
+The committee shall submit their report prior to July 1st. - 4.
 The Citizens Committee shall consider relevant comparative salary levels such as, but not limited to, salary information from other Tribal Governments, state and local governments, and the private sector.
-The Citizens Committee may use Cherokee Nation's Human Resources and the Council of Cherokee Nation's financial officer as sources of information. - 4.
-The report of the Citizens Committee shall set the salary for all elected officials of Cherokee Nation unless rejected by Legislative Act within sixty (60) days of the committee's report.
+The Citizens Committee may use the Cherokee Nation's Human Resources and the Council of the Cherokee Nation's Financial Officer as sources of information.

+5. The report of the citizen committee shall set the salaries for all elected officials of the Cherokee Nation unless rejected by Legislative Act within thirty (30) days, of the committee's report.